vladimirvivien/gexe/docs/README.md

 ## Package `vars`
 Package `vars` exposes type `Variables` which lets you store named values that can be retrieved programmatically or using string expansion methods.

-### `vars.Variables`
+### Type `vars.Variables`
-Type `Variables` is the main type that is used to manage variables.
+Type `vars.Variables` is the main type that is used to manage variables.
 It exposes several methods including
 * Set environment variables that are accessible to forked processes
 * Set session variables that are accessible to a running gexe session
 * Evaluate a string with embedded variable expansion values